mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/install/http-proxy/index.md

 <p class="message--important"><strong>IMPORTANT: </strong> if the machine from which the <tt>konvoy</tt> binary is being run requires the HTTP/HTTPS proxy for Internet access, you must set the same <tt>HTTP_PROXY</tt>, <tt>HTTPS_PROXY</tt>, and <tt>NO_PROXY</tt> as environment variables before running <tt>konvoy</tt>.</p>

-These proxy settings will be used by the binary itself (not Kubernetes cluster machines) to download add-on configurations over the Internet.
+These proxy settings will be used by the binary itself (not Kubernetes cluster machines) to download addon configurations over the Internet.